Indiana University Purdue University Indianpolis - IUPUI

 This role requires the ability to effectively communicate and to operate a computer and other standard office productivity equipment.
 The position involves sedentary work as well as periods of time moving around an office environment and the campus.
-This position also requires extended periods of standing.
-Also required is the ability to travel among library locations across campus during daylight and nighttime hours, and in all weather conditions.
-Days and hours of work may vary.
-Daytime, evening, late night, weekend, and holiday shifts are required.
+Ability to liftand/or move 10 pounds.
 The person in this role must be able to perform the essential functions with or without an accommodation.

 Due to the COVID-19 pandemic, there may be differences in the working conditions as advertised in our standard job postings (e.g., the ability to travel from one campus to another, etc.).
 If you are invited for an interview, please discuss your questions or concerns regarding the working conditions at that time.

 This posting is scheduled to close at 11:59 pm EST on the advertised Close Date.
 This posting may be closed at any time at the discretion of the University, but will remain open for a minimum of 5 business days.
 To guarantee full consideration, please submit your application within 5 business days of the Posted Date.

 If you wish to include a cover letter, you may include it with your resume when uploading attachments.

 New employees will be provided with information regarding Indiana University's COVID-19 vaccine policy, which includes the opportunity to request an exemption.
 To learn more, view our COVID-19 vaccine information page .